HusseinLezzaik/Deep-Learning-for-Multi-Robotics/README.md

 The major content of our repo are:

 * `Two Robots Topology Graph`: contains the code for building our GNN model for 2 robots.
-* `Real Topology Graph`: contains the code for building our scalable graph neural network.
+* `Real Topology Graph`: contains the code for building our scalable GNN model.
-* `Reinforcement Learning`: contains the code for building our custom envinronment and DQN model.
+* `Reinforcement Learning`: contains the code for building our custom environment and DQN model.

 ## Getting Started
-* Our code relies on using [CoppeliaSim](https://www.coppeliarobotics.com/)  for Simulating our experiments on robots, and [ROS2 Foxy](https://docs.ros.org/en/foxy/index.html) for publishing commands to our robots. *
+* Our code relies on using [CoppeliaSim](https://www.coppeliarobotics.com/)  for Simulating our experiments on robots, and [ROS2 Foxy](https://docs.ros.org/en/foxy/index.html) for publishing commands to our robots.

 1. Clone our repo: `git clone https://github.com/HusseinLezzaik/Multi-agent-path-planning.git`